obstruse/spectrometer/README.md

 [Camera Spectral Response](https://photo.stackexchange.com/questions/122037/why-do-typical-imaging-sensor-colour-filter-spectral-responses-differ-so-much-fr)

-Using those values for the scale gives a fairly good match to the CFL calibration:
+Using those values for the scale gives a good match to the CFL calibration:

 ![CFL-CIS](/images/CFL-CIS.png)